apolopena/Yubikey-WSL-SSH/README.md

 ```

 Expected:
-You will be prompted for your Yubikey PIN.
+You will be prompted for your YubiKey PIN.
 If you did not set a PIN then it will be the default 123456.
 After entering the PIN you should see:
 `Hi <your_user>!
 You’ve successfully authenticated, but GitHub does not provide shell access.`

 ---